- Nine places prefect for cross-country skiing in the St. Louis area

-Mostly flat, this 20.5-mile asphalt path between Alton and Granite City is part of the Madison County Transit (MCT) trail system and offers lots to gawk at: the Clark Bridge, Wood River Creek Bridge and views of the Mississippi.
+Mostly flat, this 20.5-mile asphalt path between Alton and Granite City in Illinois is part of the Madison County Transit (MCT) trail system and offers lots to gawk at: the Clark Bridge, Wood River Creek Bridge, and views of the Mississippi River.
 You might get lucky in January and join the company of eagles, who patrol the river for food.

 Ronald J. Foster Heritage Trail, Madison County

-You won’t get bored on this flat, 12.2-mile stretch of MCT asphalt trail between Glen Carbon and Marine, Ill., which includes wooden bridges, railroad tunnels, scenic prairie shoulders and historic markers.
+You won’t get bored on this flat, 12.2-mile stretch of MCT asphalt trail between Glen Carbon and Marine, Illinois, which includes wooden bridges, railroad tunnels, scenic prairie shoulders, and historic markers.

 West Alton Trail, West Alton